aluo734/BoundaryStats/README.md

 # BoundaryStats

-BoundaryStats was designed to test for the presence geographic boundaries in ecological variables and overlap between such boundaries.
+BoundaryStats was designed to test for the presence of geographic boundaries in ecological variables and overlap between such boundaries.
 Users can calculate boundary and boundary overlap statistics with raster data.
 BoundaryStats can create null distributions for the statistics